-Privacore PCAAM Alternative Growth Fund (the "Fund") is a Delaware statutory trust registered under the Securities Act of 1933, as amended (the "Securities Act"), and the Investment Company Act of 1940, as amended (the "1940 Act"), as a non-diversified, closed-end management investment company.
-The Fund aims to offer investors a portfolio that focuses on alternative growth opportunities, particularly in private markets.
+Privacore PCAAM Alternative Growth Fund (the "Fund") is a Delaware statutory trust that is registered under the Investment Company Act of 1940, as amended (the "Investment Company Act") as a non-diversified, closed-end management investment company.
+The Fund was organized as a Delaware trust on March 26, 2024.
+Privacore Capital Advisors, LLC (the "Adviser" or "Privacore") serves as the investment adviser of the Fund.
+Partners Capital Investment Group, LLP serves as the sub-adviser (the "Sub-Adviser" together with the Adviser, the "Advisers") to the Fund.